 Sears original strategy was in direct opposition to this method, maintaining its focus on low prices to keep their customers solvent and loyal.
 The company gradually adapted, offering an “Easy Payment Plan,” retaining their price range, with a more liberal philosophy of not charging interest on unpaid balances.
 Fast forward to the mid 1970’s, where for those of us of a certain age, attaining a Sears credit card was a major rite of passage.

 Sears became the world’s largest store.
 It can be historically viewed as the Mother of Amazon.
 Whatever else might have been out there was unknown to me.
 There was only one catalog in my mind, the Sears Catalog.
-Their second tagline, “Sears, where America shops for values” was ingrained early the formation of my consumer attitude.
+Their second tagline, “Sears, where America shops for values” was ingrained early in the formation of my consumer attitude.

 The Northeast Philadelphia Sears location was completed in 1920, the company’s second largest facility.
-It was a large complex located at the intersection of Adams Avenue and the Roosevelt Boulevard.
+It was an imposing complex located at the intersection of Adams Avenue and the Roosevelt Boulevard.
 A nine-story office building occupied the area, with a fourteen-story clock tower attached to one side.
 Everyone named the area the Sears Tower, everyone knew what the phrase represented.
 It was one huge beehive, a mecca for the masses.
 The company hired thousands of workers in the immediate vicinity.
 Many high school students secured their first employment in the numerous offices which kept the company in operation.
 Sears became an unintended matchmaker for these many young adults.
 Sears in Northeast Philadelphia became a harbinger of the American Dream.
 Perhaps the concept of Six Degrees of Separation found its origins here.

 My father-in-law was a Sears employee for over 30 years.
 His career began after World War II and the GI Bill.
 He started as a manager of the Truck Tire Department at this Roosevelt Boulevard location.
 He ultimately moved to the large item retail sales area on that same site.
 Sears provided a steady, healthy livelihood for his family, near home.
 This livelihood furnished his home, and that of his three children.
 Sears was a place to be proud to be employed.
 Employment there meant certainty, a gainful endeavor.
 Dad attested to the third tagline, “There’s more for your life at Sears,” could easily have been applied to the entire employee population of 89,000, to their work ethic and loyalty.